inspector-apm/inspector-php/README.md

 Inspector will monitor your code execution in real time alerting you if something goes wrong.

 ## Custom Transport
-You can also set up custom transport class to transfer monitoring data from your server to Inspector in a personalized way.
+You can also set up a custom transport class to transfer monitoring data from your server to Inspector in a personalized way.

 The transport class needs to implement `\Inspector\Transports\TransportInterface`: